Atypical Firearm Wounds and the Post-Mortem Distinction

 Last updated:

-Each atypical category has a specific morphological signature, and recognising each signature correctly is the difference between a forensic report that stands up to adversarial challenge and one that does not.
-The cost of misclassification is not abstract.
+Each atypical category has a specific morphological signature, and misclassifying it carries direct consequences for case reconstruction and court admissibility.
 In the Indira Gandhi assassination (New Delhi, 1984), the reconstruction had to account for projectiles from multiple angles fired in rapid succession, requiring the AIIMS pathology team to distinguish primary entry wounds from wounds caused by rounds that had already struck architecture.
 In the United States, the Aaron Hernandez case (Massachusetts, 2013) required the prosecution's expert to exclude ricochet and to establish that all entry wounds were from direct fire.
-In the UK, the 7/7 London bombings (2005) post-mortems at the Hammersmith mortuary required forensic pathologists to separate primary-blast fragment penetration from pre-existing injuries and from post-mortem trauma caused by structural collapse.
+In the UK, the 7/7 London bombings (2005) post-mortems at the Hammersmith mortuary required forensic pathologists to separate primary-blast fragment penetration from pre-existing injuries and from post-mortem trauma caused by structural collapse; the four-category classification of blast injuries provides the framework for this separation.
+The morphological baseline for standard entry and exit wounds, against which all atypical variants are compared, is covered in firearm entry and exit wounds.

 The canonical references remain DiMaio (Gunshot Wounds, third edition, 2016), Spitz and Fisher (fifth edition, 2020), and Saukko and Knight (fourth edition, 2016).
 For the bullet embolism literature, the Mattox-Beall-DeBakey series from Baylor College of Medicine (1979-1996) provides the largest clinical dataset, and Velmahos et al. (Journal of Trauma, 1998) provides the surgical case series most commonly cited in medicolegal discussion.